GainorB/v3/README.md

 # DEPENDENCIES

-1. React
+React
-2. ReactDOM
+ReactDOM

 # DEV DEPENDENCIES

-1.  **html-webpack-plugin:** Simplifies creation of HTML files to serve your webpack bundles
+**html-webpack-plugin:** Simplifies creation of HTML files to serve your webpack bundles **styled-jsx:** Full, scoped and component-friendly CSS support for JSX

 ## webpack

 To compile & bundle assets together into one file to serve to the browser

-2.  **webpack:**
+* **webpack:**

-3.  **webpack-dev-server:**
+**webpack-dev-server:**
 Use webpack with a development server that provides live reloading.
 This should be used for development only.
-4.  **webpack-cli:** allows me to run webpack commands.
+**webpack-cli:** allows me to run webpack commands.
 Will use for the build script

 ## babel

 Turn ES6 (classes, imports, etc..) code into readable vanilla ES5

-5.  **babel-core:**
+**babel-core:**
-6.  **babel-loader:** This package allows transpiling JavaScript files using Babel and webpack.
+**babel-loader:** This package allows transpiling JavaScript files using Babel and webpack.
-7.  **babel-preset-env:** Babel preset that automatically determines the Babel plugins you need based on your supported environments.
+**babel-preset-env:** Babel preset that automatically determines the Babel plugins you need based on your supported environments.
 Compiles ES6 and beyond.
-8.  **babel-preset-react:** Transform JSX
+**babel-preset-react:** Transform JSX

 ## INSTALL

-npm i react react-dom prop-types
+npm i react react-dom prop-types styled-jsx

 ### webpack